Texas Assault Rates and Assault Maps

 The rate of assault in Texas is 2.918 per 1,000 residents during a standard year.
 People who live in Texas generally consider the north part of the state to be the safest.

-By a simple count ignoring population, more crimes occur in the southeast parts of Texas: about 26,014 per year.
+By a simple count ignoring population, more assault occurs in the southeast parts of Texas: about 26,014 per year.
 The northwest part of Texas has fewer cases of assault with only 4,093 in a typical year.

 To better understand and navigate these intricate crime maps, a high-speed internet connection can be crucial.
 Fast and seamless online connectivity ensures that map details load efficiently, providing users with clearer, uninterrupted insights.
 If you're considering enhancing your online experience, check out high speed internet in Texas at ISP Reports.